 1. Complete an online application at http://cfcc.edu/admissions/#Process.
 New to all North Carolina schools students will be prompted to complete a Residency Determination prior to the CFCC application.
-All applicants (with the exception of Career and College Promise applicants) must complete a Residency Determination request to determine your tuition status (in state or out of state) prior to completing and submitting an Admissions application.
+All applicants must complete a Residency Determination request to determine your tuition status (in state or out of state) prior to completing and submitting an Admissions application.
 Documentation may be required during this process.
 View Tips for Completing Your Residency Determination for a list of information that may be required to submit the Residency Determination.
 Please have this information on hand prior to starting your Residency Determination.

 NOTE: A CFCC admissions application must be on file prior to placement testing and registration.
 Applications should be submitted at least two weeks prior to registration.

 2. Request official transcripts from high school (or equivalent from an accredited institution recognized by the Department of Education) and any colleges attended.
 High school/Equivalent transcripts must indicate the date graduated.
 Official transcripts are those received either by mail, by hand-delivery to CFCC in the original, sealed envelope from the awarding institution or agency, or electronically submitted via Parchment or eScrip-Safe.
 North Carolina public high school graduates may request their official high school transcripts be sent electronically to the Admissions Office via the College Foundation of North Carolina (CFNC) website at www.cfnc.org.
 Home schooled students must submit a copy of the home school’s approved registration from the state in which they are registered (if applicable) and an official transcript of all high school courses, grades, graduation date, and unweighted GPA.